 The Career Center is here to educate and to serve the students and graduates of Thaddeus Stevens College of Technology in the career education, planning, and developmental processes.

-- Interviewing Skills/Mock Interviewing (Via Zoom video conferencing during the fall semester)
+- Interviewing skills/mock interviewing (via Zoom during the fall semester)

 - Job/Career Fairs

-- College Transfer (for those interested in pursuing a 4-year degree after Stevens)
+- College transfer (for those interested in continuing their education after graduating from TSCT)

-**For Prospective Students: Three Questions you should ALWAYS ask your College Recruiter BEFORE enrolling in any college or post-secondary program:
+Three questions you should ALWAYS ask your college recruiter BEFORE enrolling in any college or post-secondary program:

 - What percent of students who enroll in a particular major actually end up graduating within 2 years (for Associate's Degree) or 4 years (for Bachelor's Degree)?